 Millwork

-Similar to beadboard and also sometimes used in conjunction with it like the kitchen above, millwork offers an even broader range of styles.
+Similar to beadboard and also sometimes used in conjunction with it, millwork offers an even broader range of styles.
 From applied moldings to beams and coffers, there are many different kinds of millwork.

 Applied moldings come in all shapes from curves to straight runs and can be arranged in any pattern.
 You can frame the edges, highlight a feature or light fixture, or cover the whole ceiling in a design.
 Moldings are even available in synthetic options which are impossible to distinguish from wood or plaster one they are installed and painted.